Skip to main content

 Staff

-• Each staff member goes through an extensive hiring process including a criminal history background check, reference checks, and an interview.
+Each staff member undergoes an extensive hiring process, including a criminal history background check, reference checks, and an interview.

-• Staff members receive over 40 hours of training including training in adventure center program areas, relating to children, health, and safety skills, and are First Aid and CPR certified.
+Staff members receive over 40 hours of training in camp program areas relating to children, health and safety skills, and are First Aid and CPR certified.

 Lost and Found